A Preview of Flexible Sync

 When MongoDB acquired Realm in 2019, we knew we wanted to give developers the easiest and fastest way to synchronize data on-device with a backend in the cloud.

-Since bringing Realm Sync GA in February 2021, we’ve seen it transform the way developers are building data synchronization into their mobile applications.
+Since bringing Atlas Device Sync GA in February 2021, we’ve seen it transform the way developers are building data synchronization into their mobile applications.
 But we’ve also seen developers creating workarounds for complex sync use cases.
-With that in mind, we’ve been hard at work building the next iteration of Realm Sync, which we’re calling Realm Flexible Sync.
+With that in mind, we’ve been hard at work building the next iteration of Sync, which we’re calling Flexible Sync.

 Flexible Sync lets developers start writing code that syncs data more quickly – allowing you to choose which data is synced via a language-native query and to change the queries that define your syncing data at any time.